Sequoia & Kings Canyon Are Open - No Reservations Are Required

 As you begin your exploration of the sky at night, you will appreciate all that sparkles overhead from meteors, to stars and our moon.
 And with these dark skies, you will be able to see so much more.

 The highlight of this itinerary is the night-life.
-But fill your days with daytime experiences with equally great views.
-Once you have settled into your hotel, head to Main Street in Downtown to find shopping, restaurants and a relaxed vibe.
-With boutique shopping, locally owned restaurants that create fresh-from-the-farm fare, and arts and entertainment venues, you can fill your day with activities while you wait for the sun to go down.
-Visit Mooney Grove museum and learn about the many cultures that settled the area and helped to define Visalia.
-Learn more about our agricultural roots that made us one of the world's top producers of fruits, vegetables, milk, and more.
-There is much to see and do.
+But fill your days with experiences with equally great views.
+Explore Main Street in Downtown, Visalia's shopping, restaurant and entertainment district with a relaxed vibe.
+Visit Tulare County Museum at Mooney Grove Park and learn about the various cultures that settled the area and helped to define what Visalia is today.
+Learn about our agricultural roots that make us one of the world's top producers of fruits, vegetables, milk, and more.

 Here are three fun things to do: